Kenzku/audio-command/README.md

-# Audio Transcription & Translation Platform
+# Voice Command Platform

-A full-stack application for audio processing with AI-driven transcription, translation, and voice command capabilities.
+A full-stack application that detects and executes voice commands with AI-driven transcription, translation, and natural language processing.
 This project demonstrates how to build production-grade AI integrations using modern web technologies.

 ## Project Overview

 This platform consists of two main components:

-1. **Backend API (`audio-api-backend`)**: Express.js server that integrates with OpenAI's APIs for audio transcription and translation.
+1. **Backend API (`voice-command-api`)**: Express.js server that integrates with OpenAI's APIs for voice command detection, transcription, and translation.
-2. **Frontend Application (`audio-transcription-frontend`)**: Modern Vite.js app with audio recording, visualization, and LLM-powered command detection.
+2. **Frontend Application (`voice-command-ui`)**: Modern Vite.js app with audio recording, visualization, and LLM-powered command detection and execution.

 ## Key Features

 - 🎤 Real-time audio recording with waveform visualization
 - 🔤 High-quality transcription using OpenAI's Whisper models
+- 🗣️ Natural voice command detection and execution using LLM analysis
 - 🌍 Translation to any language with LLM-powered capabilities
 - 🤖 AI assistant for API discovery and assistance
-- 🗣️ Natural voice command detection using LLM analysis
 - 📊 OpenAPI documentation and Swagger UI

 ## Getting Started